microsoft/azuredevopslabs/labs/azuredevops/git/readme.md

 <a name="Overview"></a>
 ## Overview ##

-Team Services supports two types of version control, Git and Team Foundation Version Control (TFVC).
+Azure Repos supports two types of version control, Git and Team Foundation Version Control (TFVC).
 Here is a quick overview of the two version control systems:

 - **Team Foundation Version Control (TFVC)**: TFVC is a centralized version control system.
 Typically, team members have only one version of each file on their dev machines.
 Historical data is maintained only on the server.
 Branches are path-based and created on the server.